Which Dog Breeds Are Covered by Homeowners Insurance?

 If you have young ones, you should closely monitor how your child and dog behave around each other.

-No matter the breed or size, every dog should be watched when with a child as they could suddenly become scared or surprised.
+No matter the breed or size, a child should watch every dog as they could suddenly become scared or surprised.

-Children often don't know the proper way to behave around a dog or read the cues and signals that the dog might be giving leading to a bad incident.
+Children often don't know the proper way to behave around a dog or read the cues and signals the dog might be giving, leading to a bad incident.

-Teach children what is the proper way to treat a dog and know what boundaries to keep, especially if your dog has had bad experiences before.
+Teach children the proper way to treat a dog and know what boundaries to keep, especially if your dog has had bad experiences before.